-- Prop some scraps of wood across a couple of windows for a boarded-up effect.
+- Prop scraps of wood across windows for a boarded-up effect.

-- If the first frost has already killed off your summer flowers, gather some dead stems for spooky arrangements.
+- If the first frost has killed off your summer flowers, gather dead stems for spooky arrangements.

-- For a haunted feel, add some flickering electric candles in the windows with spooky silhouettes on the glass.
+- Add flickering electric candles in the windows

-Have your children lend a helping hand with these craft projects:
+Have your children lend a hand with these craft projects:

 - Carve or paint pumpkins to decorate porch steps.

-- Use sheets or plastic drop cloths to make white ghosts.
+- Use bed sheets or plastic drop cloths to make white ghosts.

-- Replace porch light bulb with a black light.
+- Replace the porch light bulb with a black light.

-- Decorate the porch with homemade decorations made out of white paper.
+- Hang homemade decorations made out of white paper on the front porch.

-- Inflatable lawn decorations and battery-powered flickering “candles” make fun kid-friendly decorations as well.
+- Add inflatable lawn decorations and battery-powered flickering candles

-If you’re more into tricking than treating, try adding some of these creepy lawn ornaments:
+If you’re more into tricking than treating, add these creepy lawn ornaments:

-Or, put together your own scary scene using old furniture, clothing and dolls.
+Or, put together a scary scene using old furniture, clothing and dolls.

 Create a picturesque autumn scene with these decorations: